IEA opts for Argus hydrogen service

-Argus is an independent media organisation wit over 1,200 staff.
+Argus is an independent media organisation with nearly 1,300 staff.
 It is headquartered in London and has 29 offices in the world’s principal commodity trading and production centres.
 Argus produces price assessments and analysis of international energy and other commodity markets and offers bespoke consulting services and industry-leading conferences.

 Companies in 140 countries around the world use Argus data to index physical trade and as benchmarks in financial derivative markets as well as for analysis and planning purposes.

 Argus was founded in 1970 and is a privately held UK-registered company.
 It is owned by employee shareholders, global growth equity firm General Atlantic and Hg, the specialist software and technology services investor.

 ARGUS, the ARGUS logo, ARGUS MEDIA, ARGUS DIRECT, ARGUS OPEN MARKETS, AOM, FMB, DEWITT, JIM JORDAN & ASSOCIATES, JJ&A, FUNDALYTICS, METAL-PAGES, METALPRICES.COM, INTEGER, Argus publication titles and Argus index names are trademarks of Argus Media Limited.